olli03496/Tak_Ins_ace_2019.takistan/README.md

 Mission is a rolling release updated regularly for multiplayer performance.

-To play this mission CBA_A3; CUP Terrains-Core, Maps, Weapons, Units, Vehicles, TFAR and RHSUSAF addons are required.
+To play this mission ace, ace compat rhsusf3, CBA_A3; CUP Terrains-Core, Maps, Weapons, Units, Vehicles, TFAR and RHSUSAF addons are required.
 The mission is compatible with all addons.

 To begin using the Software;